Undergraduate Program Admissions

 Masters and Doctoral Program Admissions

 To be considered for funding, applicants must submit the application and all supporting material by December 20.
-Late applications will be considered until April 1.
-Students must pass a written comprehensive exam in their program's third year.
-The exam will be based on their particular specialization.
+Late applications will be considered until April 1, but funding is only rarely available for late applicants.
+All students normally start the program in the Fall semester (late August).
+Spring semester starts may be possible in special cases.

-Applicants for the MS program preferably have a bachelor’s degree in sociology or an equivalent social science.
-If students have a different major, but have taken core sociology classes in methods, theory, and statistics, and have adequate exposure to the discipline, they may still be considered.
+Applicants for the MS program preferably have a bachelor’s degree in sociology or another social science.
+If students who have a different major can still be considered if they have some exposure to the discipline and have taken core courses in social science methods, theory, and statistics.

-In addition to submitting your application to the School of Graduate Studies, we as the Sociology Department require additional information/steps to complete your application:
+In addition to submitting your application to the School of Graduate Studies, we ask that you keep the following in mind:

 2. Letter of Intent - The on-line application form gives you space to write about your reasons for applying to graduate school.
-We encourage you to complete this section of the application, but ALSO to send a formal letter of intent (in hard copy or by email attachment) directly to the Director of Graduate Studies in Sociology (Eddy Berry, 0730 Old Main Hill, USU, Logan UT 84322-0730; email@example.com).
-This letter of intent should indicate which degree you are applying for, your reasons for pursuing graduate school training, why you think USU is a good fit for your interests and goals, and any other relevant information about your skills, interests, and background that might help us make a decision on your application.
+This letter of intent is a key piece of your application.
+It should indicate which degree you are applying for, your reasons for pursuing graduate school training, why you think USU is a good fit for your interests and goals, and any other relevant information about your skills, interests, and background that might help us make a decision on your application.